alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 but my model could be incorrect.
 * This is specific to machine learning PhDs.
 ML is in a very unique position that doesn't generalize to other fields.
 Extrapolate with caution.
-* 2015-2016 was a crazy year for deep learning.
+* I was pretty lucky to get an industry lab research offer.
+2015-2016 was a crazy year for deep learning.
 AlphaGo had just won against Lee Sedol, OpenAI was founded, and companies were going crazy on hiring.
-I personally think I was very lucky to get a research offer.
-Google had never done an AI residency before, so it was less competitive.
-I'm not sure I would have gotten in if I applied 1 year later, and things would be different if I had done a generic SWE job instead.
+Google had never done an AI residency before, so they didn't fully know how it would go and it was less competitive to get in.
+Things would be different if I had done a generic SWE job instead.
-* Researching this post has taught me that everyone's academic and industry lab experience is **wildly** different.
+* Working on this post has taught me that everyone's academic and industry lab experience is **wildly** different.
+Like, completely contradictory across every axis.
 My experience won't be typical because no one's experience is typical.
 The space of outcomes is too big.
 Even if your outcome doesn't line up with mine, I hope this post conveys the *potential* outcomes.
 * Conveying those outcomes made this post long.
 Sorry.
 I tried to make it shorter and I failed.